KZDKM/IGCSEScience/Sci.md

 	- Lens: a jelly like structure to refract entering light onto the retina
 	- Suspensory ligament: holds the lens in place and stretch it
 	- Cornea: the white, rigid part of the eye, provides physical protection
-	- Optical nerve: the nerve that carries elecric impulse signals toward the brain
+	- Optical nerve: the nerve that carries electric impulse signals toward the brain
 	- Blind spot: part of the retina in front of the optical nerve that is lacking receptors

 <h2 id="B10">B10 Reproduction</h2>